yyprince334/ChatEze/README.md

 # ChatEze
-A chat application for basic messaging process
+A chat application for real time messaging.